RajalakshmiR24/JobSearch-React_Native_Expo_Job_Finder_App/README.md

-# JobSearch-React Native Expo Job Finder App
+# JobSearch App using React Native expo

 This is a React Native Expo app designed to help users find jobs quickly and efficiently.
 It leverages the Rapid API service JSearch for fetching job listings.